 6.)
 Buy a few of the art pieces from the souvenir store to help support Jamaican social projects

 7.)
 If you aren’t a strong swimmer enjoy the waves from afar as the current of the sea can be quite strong, however take a dip in the pool

 8.)
 Take surfing lessons with the Boston Bay surfers (that is, of course, if you’re into water sports)

 9.)
 Explore local tourist attractions nearby (French Man’s Cove, Blue Lagoon Winnifred Beach etc)

 10.)
-Explore the nearby busy town of Port Antonio to experience authentic Jamaica culture.
+Explore the nearby busy town of Port Antonio to experience authentic Jamaican culture.